JohnRyland/DevelopmentEnvironment/README.md

 There is an init.sh script here that can detect the platform and install the various packages.
 On Linux and macOS, the script can run natively.
 On Windows the script however requires a shell to be installed first.
 The recommended shell for this is git-bash.
-It is also assumed that for each platform, git has been installed.

 Once a shell/terminal program has been installed, then run this: